analogdevicesinc/precision-converters-firmware/doc/sphinx/source/projects/ad5933_console/ad5933_console.rst

 Quick Start
 ===========

-If you have some familiarity with the Mbed platform, the following is a basic list of steps required to start running the code, see below for more detail:
+If you have some familiarity with the Mbed or STM32 platform, the following is a basic list of steps required to start running the code, see below for more detail:

-* Connect the evaluation-board to the Mbed-enabled controller board.
+* Connect the evaluation-board to the Mbed-enabled controller board (or an STM32 board).
 * Connect the controller board to your computer over USB.
 * Follow the steps mentioned in the Build Guide section above (Edit app_config.h file (defaults to SDP connector and AD5686R device) if evaluating any other device).
 * Start up a serial terminal emulator (e.g. Tera Term)